sarahciston/codingcare/posts/0critintro.md

 >"the use of metaphors in breaching that break through gaps in walls, barriers, and surfaces of the structurally violent world that we are in.
 Rather than only noticing the practices of technoscience and remaking it for better worlds, we call for queer playfulness and promiscuous metaphorical practice."
 >>—Ren Loren Britton and Helen V. Pritchard, 2022 @brittonCarefulSlugsCaring2022a

 #### Reinforcement Learning with Human Feedback

 Reversed: (Human) Reinforcement Learning with Machine Feedback My workshops at Ars, Moz, USC

-### TechnoCraft

-**TechnoCraft** honors historically dismissed and feminized practices of craft — which emphasize process, duration, ongoingness, community — and aligns them with the aspects of technology which get overlooked: namely, the contributions to the materiality of tech from Women of Color in the global majority.

-move slow and fix things, capacities for repair and air and error and poesis in the techne.

 ## def main(): What's Included